Hypertension: Secondary Hypertension

 Renal artery stenosis

-Patients with FMD are treated to improve their hypertension.
+Patients with FMD are treated to improve their HTN.
 Renal dysfunction is uncommon.
-36%-54% of treated patients have resolution of their hypertension, and this outcome is strongly influenced by patient age (ie, lower response rate in older patients).
+36%-54% of treated patients have resolution of their HTN, and this outcome is strongly influenced by patient age (i.e., lower response rate in older patients).

 A meta-analysis of three trials including patients undergoing renal angioplasty (no stenting) or conservative therapy indicated that intervention results in ~7/3 mmHg BP reduction without a demonstrable effect on renal function.
 A common problem in early trials was a high rate of cross-over from the conservative group to the intervention group.